-Our diets have implications not only for our health, but also for the environment.
-This fact sheet describes the linkages between trade, production, and consumption of crop and livestock products and how it affects eutrophication in the Baltic Sea.
+This fact sheet describes different scenarios on how trade, production, and consumption affects eutrophication in the Baltic Sea.

-Agriculture is the single largest source of human-related nutrients to the Baltic Sea, contributing about 40% of total waterborne nitrogen inputs and 30% of total phosphorus inputs.
+Agriculture is the single largest source of human-related nutrients to the Baltic Sea, contributing about 40% of total waterborne nitrogen inputs and 30% of total phosphorus inputs (HELCOM 2018).

 In the catchment, most nutrients cycle through livestock; a major portion of mineral fertiliser and livestock feed that is imported is transformed into manure.
-About 70% of crop production is fed to livestock, while only 30% is consumed directly by people.
+About 70% of crop production is fed to livestock, while only 30% is consumed directly by people (Hong et al. 2017).
 In spite of all that arable land used for producing feed, this does not fully meet the needs of livestock.
-About half of nutrients consumed by livestock are imported (mainly soy from South America) adding to the total flow of nutrients in the catchment.
+About half of nutrients consumed by livestock are imported (mainly soy from South America) adding to the total flow of nutrients in the catchment (Lassaletta et al. 2013).

-Regions with large numbers of livestock in relation to agricultural land often rely on imported feed because there is not enough local production.
+Regions with large numbers of livestock in relation to agricultural land often rely on imported feed because there is not enough local production (Le Noe et al. 2017).
 In these areas, proper manure management can be difficult because the amount of nutrients in livestock manure exceeds what local crops require.
-This situation can lead to over-fertilisation and nutrient surpluses, which increase the risk of nutrient leakage to the environment.
+This situation can lead to overfertilisation and nutrient surpluses, which increase the risk of nutrient leakage to the environment (McCrackin et al. 2018).